sindresorhus/crypto-random-string/readme.md

 Values: `'hex' | 'base64' | 'url-safe' | 'numeric' | 'distinguishable'`

 Use only characters from a predefined set of allowed characters.
-"distinguishable" set contains only uppercase characters are not easily confused:

-    CDEHKMPRTUWXY012458
+Cannot be set at the same time as the `characters` option.

-The distinguishable character set is useful if you need to print out a short string that you'd like user's to read and type back in with minimal errors.
-For example, reading a code off of a screen that needs to be typed into a phone to connect the two devices.
+The `distinguishable` set contains only uppercase characters that are not easily confused: `CDEHKMPRTUWXY012458`.
+It can be useful if you need to print out a short string that you'd like users to read and type back in with minimal errors.
+For example, reading a code off of a screen that needs to be typed into a phone to connect two devices.

-`type` cannot be set at the same time as the `characters` option.

 ##### characters